 - Oral corticosteroids to reduce inflammation, swelling, and pain

 Treating sinus or dental infections right away may prevent them from spreading to the eyes.
-In addition, children should be protected with the Hib B vaccine, which will prevent most of the Haemophilus influenzae type B infections.
+In addition, children should be protected with the Hib B vaccine.

 Canadian Ophthalmological Society

 Distinguishing periorbital from orbital cellulitis.
 American Family Physician website.
 Available at: http://www.aafp.org/afp/2003/0315/p1349a.html.
 Accessed May 26, 2015.

 Orbital cellulitis.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated December 15, 2014.
 Accessed May 26, 2015.

 Givner LB.
 Periorbital versus orbital cellulitis.
 Ped Infect Dis J. 2002;21(12):1157-1158.

 1/5/2015 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Pushker N, Tejwani LK, Bajaj MS, Khurana S, Velpandian T, Chandra M. Role of oral corticosteroids in orbital cellulitis.
 Am J Ophthalmol.
 2013;156(1):178-183.